-Graduating with both LL.B. and B.C.L. degrees, she was the gold medalist for her graduating year in both the Civil Law and National Law Programs at McGill University's Faculty of Law in Montreal, and served as a law clerk to the Honourable Mr. Justice Gérard V. La Forest of the Supreme Court of Canada.
+Graduating with both LLB and BCL degrees, she was the gold medalist for her graduating year in both the Civil Law and National Law Programs at McGill University's Faculty of Law in Montréal.
+Susan served as a law clerk to the Honourable Mr. Justice Gérard V. La Forest of the Supreme Court of Canada.

 Susan’s commentary is regularly sought by the media.
-Most recently, she was interviewed by CBC to discuss copyright issues regarding the filming of “Escape from Tomorrow,” which was shot at Disney World without the park’s permission.
+Most recently, she was interviewed by CBC to discuss copyright issues regarding the filming of Escape from Tomorrow, which was shot at Disney World without the park’s permission.
 Other recent media mentions include: